 Dual JD/MBA in Health Sector Management

-The School of Law and Questrom School of Business are not currently admitting students to the JD/MBA in Health Sector Management.
-Students who are continuing in this program should note the following degree requirements.
+The School of Law and Questrom School of Business are not admitting students to the JD/MBA in Health Sector Management.

 Boston University’s JD/MBA program in Law & Health Sector Management is intended to equip selected students with an understanding of the interaction of legal and management principles in the health sector, either in health delivery or in the biopharma/medical device industry, dependent upon students’ interests and subsequent course selections.
 Students in the program may earn both the JD and MBA degrees in an accelerated program of four-and-a-half, rather than the usual five, years.